The Bankrate promise

 - Cost: Some sites might require a small fee to get access to their AVM, but the majority are free.
 Professional appraisers, on the other hand, cost hundreds of dollars.

 - Subjectivity: An AVM is objectively evaluating data points, rather than physically seeing and understanding a home like a person would.
-It may, for example, overvalue a home that’s in poor shape if it cannot account for condition.
+It may, for example, overvalue a home that’s in poor shape because it cannot account for condition.